Baptist Union of Southern Africa: Schools

 In 1951, the Baptist Union establishes the Baptist Theological College of Southern Africa in Randburg and the Cape Town Baptist Seminary in 1974 in Cape Town.

 Missionary Organization

 The Convention has a missionary organization, Missions Board.

-Social programs
+Humanitarian organization

 It has a humanitarian organization, Deed of Love Ministry.

 Associations

 The Baptist Union of Southern Africa comprises a number of associations and networks.
 Each association or network is made up of a number of autonomous local churches which prescribe to Christian tenets of belief and Baptist distinctives and hold voluntary membership with an association.